-As Himiway’s CEO Mike Walker explained:
+As Himiway’s marketing manager explained:

 “We look forward to delighting both returning and new customers with our latest e-bike models.
 Watch our free livestream announcement from anywhere in the world this October as we showcase the Softail Supreme, Multifunctional, and Premium All-Terrain E-bikes.
 We will be announcing four new bikes across these three categories as an extension of our mission to revolutionize the electric bike experience for riders of all ages and fitness levels.”

 Himiway is referring to its new softail e-bike as its “most innovative e-bike yet.”

 The company hasn’t released too many details other than to confirm that it will feature full-suspension with high-quality suspension components.